 The Foundation recently announced a new grant program to aid court reporting students as they bridge to their professional careers: The new Career Launcher Student Grants.
 Through this new program, NCRF will be offering five to seven grants each quarter that will cover the cost for students to participate in the Career Launcher program.

-NCRF also announced a new scholarship named for Carl Sauceda, a past NCRA president.
+NCRF also announced a new grant named for Carl Sauceda, a past NCRA President.
 Details on criteria will come in early 2022.

 In addition to scholarships, NCRF Angels and other donors support the future of the court reporting and captioning professions in a number of ways, including: